-This section will be in effect starting from the first practice/tryout date of the student's initial sport of their high school athletic career, in and out of all MHSAA seasons, and in and out of the school year, until the student graduates or the last date of the students last sport (whichever is later) including all dates in between....
+This section will be in effect starting from the first practice/tryout date of the student's initial sport of their high school athletic career, in and out of all MHSAA seasons, in and out of the school year, and on or off of school grounds until the student graduates or the last date of the students last sport (whichever is later) including all dates in between....
 In other words "Once an Athlete, Always an Athlete."
 The Administration reserves the right to use discretion for violations in this category.

-The use of illegal drugs, alcohol, and tobacco or like tobacco products, steroids, human growth hormones and other performance enhancing drugs is strictly forbidden.
+The use of illegal drugs, alcohol, and tobacco or like tobacco products, vapes, steroids, human growth hormones and other performance enhancing drugs is strictly forbidden.